 - Start writing your application before your appointment and come with specific questions.
 For additional benefit, share your draft application materials with your grant coach, ideally at least 2 days in advance of your appointment, to receive feedback on any draft writing.

 - You are limited to ONE grant coaching session.
 Please do not sign up for multiple sessions with multiple coaches.

 - For ease of communication, all documents you share should be in English, and the sessions will be conducted in English

 Paisley Smith is a Canadian filmmaker & virtual reality creator.
 She is the creator of social impact focused XR, including Unceded Territories with artist and activist Lawrence Paul Yuxweluptun, and Homestay, produced by the National Film Board of Canada.
 Homestay is the recipient of ‘Best XR’ for Change at the Games for Change Festival 2019.
 Paisley leads the Unity for Humanity Program at Unity Technologies, with a special focus on the impact community.
 She lives and works on the traditional, ancestral, unceded territory of the Musqueam, Tsleil-Waututh and Squamish First Nations.

 Walter Quan was a Program Officer at the BC Arts Council for nearly 30 years.
 He administered funding programs for individuals and organizations and has read thousands of funding applications.
 He built a national reputation for being available and approachable for all things grants.
 Born in Vancouver (3.5th generation Chinese Canadian/5th generation Chinese American), he attended UBC in Commerce and Music, majoring in MUSSOC, the UBC Musical Theatre Society.
 His current practice centers around knitting and making sushi candles.

-Click here to book a grant coaching session with Walter
+Book a session with Walter HERE.

 Downloads + Forms